andrewbackway/esphome-dometic_cfx_wifi/README.md

 ## Troubleshooting

-- **Connection Issues**: Ensure the ESP device is properly connected to the Dometic CFX3 and that the WiFi credentials are correct.
+- **Connection Issues**: Ensure the ESP device is properly connected to the same WiFi network as the Dometic CFX3 and that the WiFi credentials are correct.
 - **Home Assistant Not Detecting**: Verify that the ESPHome integration is enabled and that the API is correctly configured in the YAML file.
 - **Firmware Upload Fails**: Check the ESP board type and USB connection.
 Use the ESPHome logs for detailed error messages.